backwards-limited/kafka-demo/docs/scala.md

 Note that all tests have **no assertions** - for a demo this is for illustration purposes only (assertions are boring in a demo).

+Also (again for demonstration purposes), colourful console output is mainly used instead of logging.

 ---

 Kafka really only know about **bytes**.